 Applications for Pre-K SchoolingApplications for Pre-K Schooling

-Applications for pre-K schooling will start in early February and continue until March with the first placements beginning in April.
+Applications for pre-K schooling will start in early February and continue until March, with the first placements beginning in April.
 Also, just because a school in your area has underperforming classes doesn’t mean their pre-K program suffers as well.
-Additionally, a successful application to a school’s pre-K program does not automatically enroll your child in their kindergarten program.
+A successful application to a school’s pre-K program does not automatically enroll your child in their kindergarten program.
 That requires a separate app when the time comes.

 Unzoned SchoolsUnzoned Schools

 Some schools are unzoned and instead give priority to children based on other criteria.
 They tend to be far more progressive than zoned schools and place far less emphasis on standardized test results.
-These schools, while still giving priority to those who reside in the district, keep several spots reserved for non-district families.
+While still giving priority to those who reside in the district, these schools keep several spots reserved for non-district families.
 Districts 2, 7, and 23 are such districts.

 Dual Language SchoolsDual Language Schools

 The parents of a child who fails to be gain a seat in either an unzoned school or G&T will sometimes go with a dual language program instead.
 Although initially created to help English learners (EELs), dual language schools have now become an option for English-speaking children that want to gain an added educational boost.
-Demand for these schools tends to be very high, especially for French and Mandarin programs.
+As a result, demand for these schools tends to be very high, especially for French and Mandariwhoograms.